Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 Brad Pitt’s loyal brother Doug, repeatedly declined to comment after Brad and Angelina Jolie split up.
 He was perpetually quizzed by reporters about various rumors and accusations.

-Doug did open up just a bit to The Springfield News-Leader, his hometown newspaper right after Angelina Jolie accused Brad Pitt of child abuse.
+Doug did open up just a bit to the Springfield News-Leader, his hometown newspaper right after Angelina Jolie accused Brad Pitt of child abuse.

 “You know, I’ve been hanging up on reporters all morning, Man, I’m sorry, I’m just not feeling this.
 I don’t know if it’s even still relevant tomorrow, but let me sleep on it.
 Right now, I’m going to hang out on the sidelines.”